Helical Liquids in Semiconductors: Topological superconductivity in helical channels

 Alternatively, one can use a three-dimensional helical second-order topological insulator (see \Fref{Fig:HOTI} and \Fref{Fig:HOTI2} for HOTI nanowires with a hexagonal or a tetragonal cross section, respectively).
 In contrast to 2DTI, the hinge channels in a single HOTI bulk can have both parahelical and orthohelical arrangement.
 Since the two parallel hinges on a single side surface are orthohelical and the chemical potential is uniform along the hinges, the nonlocal pairing between the two hinges is forbidden (see the right panel of \Fref{Fig:HOTI2}).
 However, one can cover two side surfaces with a superconducting layer (see \Fref{Fig:HOTI_MKP}), where the nonlocal pairing is allowed in two hinges of the same helicity.
 Then, the crossed Andreev pairing takes place between a pair of parallel hinges of the same helicity, but vanishes at the short hinges perpendicular to them, thus creating a domain wall separating two regions, with and without the nonlocal pairing.

-For both the 2DTI and HOTI setups, the competition between the gap opening mechanisms (local vs nonlocal pairing) leads to the band inversion and bound states at the domain walls which are located at corners.
+For both the 2DTI and HOTI setups, the competition between the gap opening mechanisms (local vs nonlocal pairing) leads to the band inversion and bound states at the domain walls which are located at corners, as we demonstrate below.
 The HOTI has an advantage that it does not require local gates to adjust the chemical potential.
 The latter is uniform since all the hinge channels are connected.

 The parahelical setting is described by the following single-particle Hamiltonian, $H_{\rm sp} = H_{\rm kin}^{\rm d} + H_{\rm loc} + H_{\rm cap}^{\rm }$.
 The first term is the kinetic energy,

 with the channel index $n \in \{ 1,2\}$ and $r$ is the spatial coordinate along the channel.
 The second term is the local pairing,